pseudoptics/pseudoptics-cybersec-portfolio/content/posts/ethical_hacking.md

 title: "Responsible Disclosure, Bug Bounties, and a Statement on Ethical Hacking and it's Importance to Stakeholders"
 date: 2019-02-11T23:56:50+11:00
 author: Cameron Wang
-description: Research Task on Ethical Hacking
+description: Research Task on Ethical Hacking.
 ---
 # Ethical Hacking